prestsoftware/prest/docs/src/index.rst

 * `Prest VERSION for Windows <_static/prest-win-VERSION.exe>`_ —
   No installation required: run by double-clicking the :code:`.exe` file.
+  If Windows prevents you from running Prest, right-click on the file and in *"Properties -> General"* select *"Unblock"*.

 * `Prest VERSION for macOS <_static/prest-osx-VERSION.zip>`_ —
   No installation required: run by double-clicking the :code:`.command` file.
-  Select "Open anyway" if prompted.
-If the "Open anyway" button is not available, close the dialog window and double-click the :code:`.command` file again.
+  Select *"Open anyway"* if prompted.
+If the *"Open anyway"* button is not available, close the dialog window and double-click the :code:`.command` file again.

 * Prest VERSION for `GNU/Linux <https://www.gnu.org/>`_: Follow these `instructions <https://github.com/prestsoftware/prest?tab=readme-ov-file#building-and-running-prest>`_